wp-media/adminimize/readme.txt

 1. WordPress version 2.8 and later

 = What does this plugin do? =
 The plugin changes the administration backend and gives you the power to assign rights on certain parts.
-Admins can activate/deactivate every part of the menu and even parts of the submenu.
+Admins can activate/deactivate every part of the menu and even parts of the sub-menu.
 Meta fields can be administered separately for posts and pages.
 Certain parts of the write menu can be deactivated separately for admins or non-admins.
 The header of the backend is minimized and optimized to give you more space and the structure of the menu gets changed to make it more logical - this can all be done per user so each user can have his own settings.

 = Details =
 1. the admin theme can be set per user.
 To change this go to user settings